NavneetKanna/navneetkanna.github.io/index.markdown

 layout: home
 ---

+**TL;DR: Want to learn how everything works fundamentally, from machine learning down till transistors.**

 Hello, I'm VS Navneet Kanna, a 23-year-old Software Developer and ML Engineer.
 My interests are machine learning, coding, physics and playing the piano (baroque, claasical and romantic).
 I hold a master's degree in Robotics and AI from the University of Glasgow and I am currently working in a startup.

 Whether it is physics or writing code or just things in general, I am always curious to understand how things work till the atomic level, and, based on my personal experience and the famous quote whose origin remains unknown